qaalabs/DE5M4/docs/day1/planning/estimate-effort.md

 We're using story points, which represent relative effort and complexity:

-- **1 point**: Very simple - like adding a phone number to a page
+- **< 2 points**: Very simple - like adding a phone number to a page
 - **2 points**: Simple - like displaying static content
-- **3 points**: Moderate - like creating a basic contact form
+- **3-5 points**: Moderate - like creating a basic contact form
-- **5 points**: Complex - like building a menu display with filtering
+- **5-8 points**: Complex - like building a menu display with filtering
-- **8 points**: Very complex - like creating a reservation booking system
+- **13 points**: Very complex - like creating a reservation booking system
-- **13 points**: Major feature - like a complete online ordering system
+- **20 points**: Major feature - like a complete online ordering system
-- **20 points**: Epic-sized - probably needs to be broken down
+- **40 points**: Epic-sized - probably needs to be broken down

+!!! note: "These roughly map to a Fibonacci sequence"

-you can also select the following:
+You can also select the following:

-- **Hand-up** - You need more information to estimate
+- ✋ **Hand-up** - You need more information to estimate
-- **Not sure** - You are not sure and are still thinking about it
+- ❓ **Not sure** - You are not sure and are still thinking about it
-- ☕ - You want to pass on providing an estimate
+- ☕ **Break** - You want to pass on providing an estimate

 ### Process